 Rhodes Scholarships (Australia)

-Established in 1903, the Rhodes Scholarship is the world's oldest and most prestigious international scholarship program in the world.
+Established in 1903, the Rhodes Scholarship is the world's oldest and most prestigious international scholarship program.
 Each year, nine scholarships are offered to Australians to enrol in graduate study at the University of Oxford.

 Benefit type